-The Watchman Observation Station and the Watchman Trail demonstrate architecture and landscape architecture styles commonly employed in park planning and development during this period.
-Its particular features were designed to support its use as a fire lookout, for visitor enjoyment and interpretation, and to emphasize the natural views and landscape characteristics.
+The Watchman Observation Station and the Watchman Trail demonstrate architecture and landscape architecture styles commonly employed in park planning and development during the early part of the 1900s.
+Its particular features were designed for its use as a fire lookout, for visitor enjoyment and interpretation, and to emphasize the surrounding natural views and landscape characteristics.

 The Watchman Observation Station and Watchman Trail are located on the summit of Watchman Peak.
-The observation station was designed and constructed as part of the 1920s Crater Lake Master Plan to serve as an interpretive/educational center and as a fire lookout.
+A simple trail was aligned in 1916 up Watchman Peak.
+By the following year, a simple United States Forest Service cupola-styled fire tower was added, for both educational and fire watch purposes.
+The observation station was designed and constructed as part of the 1920s Crater Lake Master Plan.
+Organized interpretive and educational activities on Watchman Peak began during the summer of 1926.

 The trail is just under one mile long, providing access for park visitors and rangers from the Watchman overlook parking lot (7600 feet above sea level) to the Watchman Observation Station at the summit (8013 feet above sea level).
 The trail follows its historic route that begins at the base of Watchman Peak, follows the original alignment of the old Rim Road for approximately 300 yards, then climbs a series of switchbacks up the steep slope of the peak to the observation station at the top.

-Today, the Watchman Trail and Watchman Observation Station continue to exemplify the NPS Rustic and Naturalistic landscape architectural styles of construction.
+Today, the Watchman Trail and Watchman Observation Station continue to exemplify the NPS rustic and naturalistic landscape architectural styles of construction.
 The features also are recognized for their association with early master park planning during the period of significance (1916-1933), when the landscape was planned and established.
-The Watchman is an outstanding example of park design efforts to blend a trail and building seamlessly into their surroundings.
+The Watchman is an outstanding example of park design efforts to blend a trail and structure seamlessly into their surroundings.

 - Cultural Landscape Type: Historic Site